 1 cup cilantro leaves, roughly chopped (1 ounce; 25g)

 Combine garlic, ginger, chiles, 1 tablespoon lemon juice, and 1/2 teaspoon kosher salt in a mortar and pestle or in the small work bowl of a food processor and pound or process until a fine paste is produced.
 Set aside.

 Heat oil or ghee in a large saucepan or Dutch oven over medium-high heat until shimmering.
-All at once, add mustard seed and cumin.
+All at once, add mustard seeds and cumin.
 They will sputter and spit for a few seconds.
 As soon as they are aromatic (about 15 seconds), add onion all at once, along with baking soda.
 Cook, stirring frequently, until onions start to leave a brown coating on bottom of pan, 3 to 4 minutes.
 Add 1 tablespoon water, scrape up browned bits from pan, and continue cooking.
 Repeat this process until onions are a deep brown, about 10 minutes total.

 Immediately add garlic/ginger/chile paste all at once and stir to combine.
 Add coriander, black pepper, turmeric, and 1 teaspoon garam masala.
 Stir until fragrant, about 30 seconds.
 Add tomatoes and crush them using a whisk or potato masher.
 Add drained, rinsed chickpeas and cilantro, reserving a little cilantro for garnish.
 Add 1/2 cup water.

 Bring to a simmer, cover with lid slightly cracked, and reduce heat to maintain a gentle bubbling.
 Cook, stirring occasionally, until liquid has reduced into a thick stew and spices have melded, about 30 minutes.